September 12th, 2020

 If you absolutely count on WiFi when you’re out and about, and you need fast, reliable connections to communicate with family and friends back home, your best bet is to rent a pocket WiFi for a few euros a day.

-Italy has an amazing food culture and you’ll eat some incredible dishes—but there are certain rules you should observe when dining out.
+Italy has an amazing food culture and you’ll eat some incredible italian dishes—but there are certain rules you should observe when dining out.
 How you dress your salad is one of them: Always just olio e aceto (olive oil and vinegar)Sure, you can ask for ranch or French at some of the touristy spots, but what you get won’t resemble anything like what you’re used to back home.

 Just go with the food rules—Italians have been making incredible food for thousands of years.
 So when in Italy, just eat like an Italian.